Zhenjiang: Modern China

 The southern part of the Grand Canal was obstructed in the early 20th century, although by that point the city was connected by rail to Shanghai and Nanjing.
 The Kuomintang government revoked the British concession at Zhenjiang in 1929.

 From 1928 to 1949, while Nanjing served as the capital of the Republic of China, Zhenjiang served as the provincial capital for Jiangsu.
 During World War II, the city fell to Japan's Shanghai Expeditionary Army in the morning of 8 December 1937, shortly before the capture of Nanjing, but local resistance to the Japanese is still celebrated among the Chinese.
 When the Communists won the Chinese Civil War and relocated the capital to Beijing, Nanjing resumed its role as Jiangsu's capital.

 Zhenjiang is still one of China's busiest ports for domestic commerce, serving as a hub for trade among Jiangsu, Anhui, and Shanghai.
 The trade mostly consists of grain, cotton, oils, and lumber.
 The other main industries are mostly in the field of food processing and paper pulp manufacturing.

 Geography

 Climate

-The city has a humid subtropical climate (Koppen:Cwa), with a noticeable rise in rainfall during the East Asian monsoon.
+Zhenjiang has a humid subtropical climate (Köppen: Cfa), featuring hot and uncomfortably humid summers, cold though not severe winters, a noticeable rise in rainfall during the East Asian monsoon.
 Extremes since 1951 have ranged from −12.0 °C (unofficial record of −12.9 °C was set on 27 January 1933) to 39.5 °C.